Marc Mayrand

-Marc Mayrand is a Canadian public servant who served as the sixth chief electoral officer of Canada from 2007 to 2016, where he oversaw Elections Canada.
+Marc Mayrand is a Canadian public servant who served as Superintendent of Bankruptcy from 1 May 1997, until his appointment as the sixth Chief Electoral Officer of Canada on 21 February 2007; he led Elections Canada for nearly ten years, until his resignation on 28 December 2016.

 Career

 Mayrand studied law at the University of Ottawa and the London School of Economics.

 He taught briefly, then joined the national Office of the Superintendent of Bankruptcy in 1982, and stayed until 2007.
 He rose to the top job there in 1997.

 In 2007, he was appointed Chief Electoral Officer of Elections Canada, an independent agency of the Parliament of Canada responsible for supervising the election campaign financing and voting methods.
 He refused to alter the voting procedure to require Muslim women to remove their veils, as it was not a requirement under the Canada Elections Act.